DBenAsuli/Privacy_Security_Ex2-PKI/README.txt

 The Hebrew University of Jerusalem                      July 2024

 Structure:
     1. CA.py- The Certificate Authorities (CA) Class.
     2. Entity.py- The Entity Class.
-    3. RelyingParty.pt- The Relying Party Class.
+    3. RelyingParty.py- The Relying Party Class.
     4. main.py- Running flow or the mechanism.
     5. test.py- Automatic randomized test for different scenarios with the system,